 |Phalen Leadership Academy||2323 N Illinois Street, Indianapolis, IN 46205||Charter||317.333.6980||Jeremy Baughemail@example.com|

 Like its residents, King Park’s businesses are engaged in the community.
 It’s not uncommon to find neighborhood business owners and employees frequenting shops like Tinker Coffee Co. or the Foundry for their morning cup or grabbing a sandwich from the Goose or Shoefly at lunchtime.
-You’ll also find many of them at Salon Orange Moon during their lunch breaks for a cut and color.
 Like King Park, each business owner has a vested interest to ensure the area remains a place that is welcoming to its residents and local businesses.

 Check out these other great businesses in King Park:

 - Indy’s Kitchen

 - Nottingham Realty Group

 - Kountry Kitchen

 - Monon Coffee Company

 - Foundry Provisions